EricGebhart/flickr-fetcher/README.md

 ## initial thoughts and information.

+It feels a little strange to compose a design document in as a solitary designer.
+I would prefer some interaction with other developers.
+I like this idea much more than writitng some code, in that at least you will see some of how I think.
+This has also turned into somewhat of a monster, I don't like documents that say to do something one way or another unless there is good reason, which would usually mean there was a consensus of the team that some method or feature was very important.
+So as I wrote this I gave links to examples, or possible librariees, things I have used or things that seem interesting that could be used.
+So this is not just a design document.
+I tried to give some idea of my thinking and at the same time resources for later in case I or someone else decides to code this thing which seems pretty interesting at this point.

 The method used for resizing is not important.
 A webservice or one of many clojure libraries can be used.
 Likewise the server side does not seem to be so important, as it is possible to get an endpoint with these simple